 What could happen if I don’t stop running?

-Stress fractures of the hip, tibia or navicular are three instances where you could do significant harm if you continue running.
+Stress fractures of the hip, tibia or navicular (foot) are three instances where you could do significant harm if you continue running.
 Having to stop running is rarely needed to calm down most common overuse injuries.
 Certain injuries would still tolerate cross training.
 Others still might only require a period of base building or lower intensity runs.

 Can we change my running schedule or workouts?